icyflame/alum-cell-erp/README.md

 # Networking Portal

+Internal Networking Portal, used for keeping track of number of alumni contacted, before every meet.

-Prototype of internal ERP to be used by Students' Alumni Cell, IIT Kharagpur.
+This is a prototype, to be used by Students' Alumni Cell, IIT Kharagpur.

 This software uses the CodeIgniter framework, created by EllisLab, Inc.